-GABORONE, Botswana — A Chinese aviation company reported progress in its ambitious African expansion plans to set up an aviation training center, two regional marketing offices, two maintenance and support centers, and three spare-parts warehouses to promote sales and maintenance for Chinese-made aircraft.
+GABORONE, Botswana — A Chinese aviation company The Aviation Industry Corporation of China (AVIC) has reported progress in its ambitious African expansion plans to set up an aviation training center, two regional marketing offices, two maintenance and support centers, and three spare-parts warehouses to promote sales and maintenance for Chinese-made aircraft.

-Speaking at the Aviation Expo China 2015 held in Beijing last month, Zhang Guangjian, general manager of International Aero Development Corp.
-(IADC), a subsidiary of Aviation Industry Corporation of China (AVIC), said the strategy includes the construction of a civilian aviation training center in South Africa, and two maintenance and product support offices in Tanzania and the Republic of Congo.
-Three warehouses for spare parts also are planned for Kenya, Zimbabwe and the Congo.
+Speaking at the Aviation Expo China 2015 held in Beijing last month, Zhang Guangjian, general manager of AVIC subsidiary International Aero Development Corp.
+(IADC), a subsidiary of Aviation Industry Corporation of China (AVIC), general manager Zhang Guangjian said the strategy African developments includes the construction of a civilian aviation training center in South Africa, and two maintenance and product support offices in Tanzania and the Republic of Congo.
+(RoC).
+Three aircraft spares warehouses for spare parts also are planned for Kenya, Zimbabwe and the Republic of Congo.

-The IADC was set up under AVIC to promote global exports of Chinese-made civilian aircraft.
-The new centers will also promote sales and maintenance services to a large fleet of Chinese-made African military aircraft, including fighter jets, trainers, helicopters and UAVs.
+The IADC was set up under AVIC International Aero Development Corporation is a AVIC subsidiary set up to promote global exports of Chinese-made civilian aircraft.
+The new centers will also promote the provision of sales and maintenance services to a large fleet of Chinese-made African military aircraft, including fighter jets, trainers, helicopters and UAVs. unnmanned aerial vehicles (UAVs).

 "We plan to use these installations to help our civil aircraft industry expand its presence in Africa's central and northwestern regions.
 Compared with Western counterparts, our aircraft have proven more suitable for operations in Africa because they are more adaptable to tough use and bad infrastructure.
 They have enabled our African friends to operate good aircraft at an affordable cost," Zhang said.